kosson/ojs-tools/ojsxml/README.md

 In March, 2025 fields `issue_cover_image_filename`, `issue_cover_image_filename_alt_text` and `orcid` were added.
 The first two are repeated accross all the CSV records (rows).
 The `orcid` must be an URL.
 In case of many authors, ORCIDs should be separated with `;` in the order of author completition.

+In December 2025 `roarname`, and `roarid` fields were added.
+This was necessary to satisfy 3.5 XSD.

 ## Prepare article related metadata and images for the creation of the XML

 The following steps are needed to prepare the article related metadata and images for the creation of the XML file.
 For automated processing, see below the `process-issue.sh` bash script.
 Before using this script, rename the `dot.env` file to `.env` from the `scripts` sub-directory, open it and modify the `BASE_PATH` value according to your environment.
 This path is the full path to the sub-directory where you started your work gathering the metadata (the CSV files) and the image files for the covers.